Instructor Quick GuideFall 2025

 Mid-Semester Grades

 Faculty teaching 100- and 200-level courses should submit any low overall course grades (C minus and below or unsatisfactory) at the mid-point of the semester.
-Mid-semester grade rosters will be available in OPUS from February 28 to March 13.
+Mid-semester grade rosters will be available in OPUS from October 6 to October 20.

 Course Withdrawal Deadline